For any other queries please contact Fun Flippers via the link below!

 What should my child wear in the pool?

-My child isn’t as advanced as the others in his class
+My child isn’t as advanced as the others in their class

-All children progress at totally different rates, so this isn’t something that should concern you too much – if our teacher feels an alternative class may be more suitable, she will suggest this.
+All children progress at totally different rates, so this isn’t something that should concern you too much – if our teacher feels an alternative class may be more suitable, they will suggest this.

 Does my child need goggles?